theelims/SmartAssPlug/docs/assembly.md

-# Assemble Your SmartAss Plug
+# Assemble the Plug

 ![SmartAss Plug Assembly](img/SmartAssExplode.jpg){ width="480" }

 Assembly of a SmartAss Plug is not difficult.
 But take your time and do the steps with care to achieve the optimal result.

-## Glueing in the Vibration Motor
+## Installing the Vibration Motor

 !!! info "This chapter does not apply for the SmartAss Plug XS"